-1300.28 WEIGHT OR MEASURE
+1300.24 WEIGHT OR MEASURE

 Where wharfage is denoted as weight or measurement (W/M), rates shall be charged based on weight (per ton) or measurement (per 40 cubic feet), whichever produces the greater revenue.
-The number of cubic feet in the measure is determined using the number of cubic feet which could be contained within the largest 6-sided box (having all right angles) required to contain the cargo had the cargo been shipped in such a rectangular box.

-1300.29 WHARF
+1300.25 WHARF

 A structure built on the shore extending into deep water, so that vessels may be moored alongside to load or unload cargo or passengers.